heristop/heristop.github.io/_posts/2014-02-04-extjs-with-symfony-part1.md

 ### Template

 On the template we will use the combining option of Assetic to include the javascripts.
-Don't forget to include extjs too, otherwise you are going to have a blank page!
+Don't forget to include ExtJS too, otherwise you are going to have a blank page!
+In the example, I picked the Neptune theme:

 {% highlight html %}
 <!DOCTYPE html>